 - Calibre: Easy to use open-source e-book manager and reader tool that allows the users to customize their experience.

-- CoolReader: In addition to offering support to almost all formats, this tool also provides support for text-to-speech conversion.
+- CoolReader: In addition to offering support for almost all formats, this tool also provides support for text-to-speech conversion.

 - Chapter and Verse: Tool to create audiobooks with several features like individual chapters, audio formatting, and options to add artwork.